E-O-H/OpenGL-interactive-physics-simulation/readme.md

 “left-alt”: descend
 “=“ or “numpad+“: increase moving speed
-“-” or “numpad-”: decrease moving speed “left-mouse-button”: shoot a new object “mouse-wheel-scroll”: change the shooting speed (speed change is linear in low speed, and exponential in high speed).
+“-” or “numpad-”: decrease moving speed “left-mouse-button”: shoot a new object into the scene “mouse-wheel-scroll”: change the shooting speed (speed change is linear at low speed, and exponential at high speed).
 “middle-mouse-button”: stop the randomized rotation; also reset launch speed to zero “r”: make object in hand (or selected object) larger.
 This will increase the mass while preserving the density.
 “f”: make object in hand (or selected object) smaller.
 This will decrease the mass while preserving the density.